sanjanagupta16/Data-Science-Process/README.md

 3. Reviews data: which contains the listing ID along with  detailed review/comment.

-For the purpose of this project, only the listings dataset is used to build the prediction model.
+For the purpose of this project, only the listings data set is used to build the prediction model.

 ## Data Cleaning/Processing